 One position, early June–late July 2018

-Lead painter for festival, and assists Technical Director in the implementation and building of the set (i.e., set construction and dressing).
+Assists with painting scenic elements for the Festival, and assists Technical Director in the implementation and building of the set (i.e., set construction and dressing).

 Part-time high school summer internships are available in the following areas: